visual-space/visual-editor/lib/shared/state-store.md

 **New Solution (clean)**
 The previous solution proved to be a mistake.
 Since moving to the new pure models for document we moved everything in the `DocumentController`.
 When creating the `EditorController` we also init a `DocumentController` which then gets stored in state refs.
 However since we have the previous trick it gets deleted by the time it arrives to the toolbar.
 Why?
 Because each time we pass the state from controller to state receivers we did the shallow clone trick.
 But the trick itself causes the above described problem.
 So now we have to get rid of shallow cloning completely and keep the same old state instance alive between widget rebuilds.
 Instead we are going to keep 2 properties for the `CursorController`.
 One for the new and one for the old.
 Therefore we can prevent the old widget instance to command the new `CursorController` to close on widget destroy.

 ## Contributing
 Any Pull Request that does not conform to the principles of this document and attempts to "patch" things quick and dirty will be rejected.
 If you need advice on how to contribute please join our live discord server where you can talk to the maintainers and receive advice on how to plan your bug fixes or new features.

-Join on [discord](https://discord.gg/XpGygmXde4) to get advice and help or follow us on [YouTube Visual Coding](https://www.youtube.com/channel/UC2-5lfNbbErIds0Iuai8yfA) to learn more about the architecture of Visual Editor and other Flutter apps.